Skip to main content

 Simple & beautiful DIY motifs

-With motifs, stencils, borders or wall decorations, you can quickly and individually embellish your child's room - just as you can by painting individual surfaces.
+You can use motifs, stencils, borders or wall decorations to quickly and individually embellish your child's room - just like painting individual surfaces.
 Children in particular always have their favourite motifs or heroes that they would like to see on the wall.
-You can apply these very easily:
+You can easily apply these

-Print out the motif in the right size, cut it out, stick it on the wall, trace the outlines and then colour it in.
+Print out the motif in the right size, cut it out, stick it on the wall, trace the outline and then colour it in

-Depending on the age of your child, there will be different demands on the wall paints and, of course, different wishes when it comes to choosing colours.
-While delicate pastel sh ades embellish a baby's room, youngsters may like to go for something a little more colourful.
-In the following, we show you tips and which colour qualities are suitable for which age.
+Depending on the age of your child, there will be different requirements for the wall paints and, of course, different wishes when choosing colours.
+While soft pastel shades are ideal for baby rooms, teenagers may prefer a more colourful look.
+Below we show you tips and which colour qualities are suitable for which age.

 The difference between a baby's room and a child's room is that, as parents, you spend a lot of time in a baby's room yourself.
-Especially at the beginning of this new phase of life, it is particularly important that not only your child, but also you feel comfortable and secure.
-For this reason, friendly colours with little stimulus, such as a light green or a delicate yellow, and especially a soft, light orange, are suitable for the wall design.
+Especially at the beginning of this new phase of life, it is particularly important that not only your child but also you feel comfortable and secure.
+Friendly, low-irritant colours such as a light green or a soft yellow and especially a soft, light orange are therefore suitable for the wall design.
 The same applies here: create different areas with different accents.
 For example, you can paint stars above the cot and motifs next to the changing table so that the little ones have something to look at.
-You should paint the area around the breastfeeding chair with wall paint, which will give you a sense of security and calm.
+You should also paint the area around the nursing chair with a wall paint that conveys a sense of security and calm.

-• We recommend our LittlePomp Chalk Paint as wall paint for the baby's room, because it is particularly environmentally friendly, naturally solvent-free and does not release any toxic fumes into the environment
+• We recommend our LittlePomp chalk-paint as a wall paint for the baby room, as it is particularly environmentally friendly, VOC-free and does not release any toxic vapours into the environment.

-• To embellish children's furniture such as the changing unit, cot or cradle, they can be painted with the varnish quality MissPompadour Eggshell Varnish.
+• To embellish children's furniture such as the changing unit, cot or cradle, they can be painted with LittlePomp chalk varnish.
 Our varnish is solvent-free.
-The surfaces treated with it can be damp cleaned and are toy-safe.
-The latter is important because babies often lick or "nibble" the bars on their cots.
+The surfaces treated with it can be cleaned with a damp cloth and are toy-safe.
+The latter is important, as babies often lick or "nibble" the bars on their cot

 From when can children see colours?